Overview

 percentage of assets under management; if calculated as a percentage of the client’s portfolio, such

 fees may exceed the ranges set forth above.
-The advisory fees charged by Ingalls & Snyder may
+The advisory fees charged by Ingalls may be higher

 An investment advisory relationship may be terminated by the client or by the Firm at any